GabriellaHuzyk/GabriellaHuzyk/README.md

 ## Living in Limeira-SP

-Working with NodeJS (TypeScript) at Aftersale
+:computer: Working with NodeJS (TypeScript) at Aftersale

 ## Connect with me